 Originally built in 1172 as part of an inner circle of defense sites protecting Dublin during battles, the Castle was opened in 1998 as a 4-star hotel and has undergone a 10 million Euro upgrade and renovation.
 Located just 10 minutes from the heart of Dublin's city center and 5 miles from Dublin Airport, the Clontarf Castle Hotel is an oasis, tucked away in a tranquil setting, surrounded by fabulous golf courses and the sounds of lapping waters from the Irish Sea.

 Enjoy a full Irish breakfast at Clontarf Castle.
 Check out of the hotel and drive to nearby Dublin Airport where you will return the rental car and say farewell to Ireland.

-Note: The listed properties are subject to availability, comparable alternatives may be booked.
+Note: The listed properties are subject to availability, in a standard category room.
+Comparable alternatives may be booked.